-Qantas recently increased the number of points required for an upgrade to Premium Economy, Business or First class.
+Qantas recently increased the number of points required for a flight upgrade to Premium Economy, Business or First class.
 An Economy to Business class upgrade to Los Angeles, for example, increased from 72,000 to 90,000 points.
 So, do Qantas point upgrades still represent good value?

 The short answer is that upgrades are still good value for your points… but it’s now much better value to redeem points for a seat in the higher cabin outright.
 For example, an upgrade from an Economy Saver fare to Business class on a flight from Melbourne to Singapore now costs 50,000 Qantas points.
 But booking a Business reward seat outright costs just 60,000 points, and the seat is guaranteed.
 You would still need to pay a few hundred dollars in taxes and fuel surcharges for the reward seat, but clearly this is superior value.